des4maisons/til/til.md

 # system

+* `otool -L` is the OSX equivalent of `ldd`
+* `ldd` - ldd prints the shared objects (shared libraries) required by each program or shared object specified on the command line.
 * To view system variables, run `sudo sysctl -a`.
 * If a program is being called when you don't expect it, here's a dirty way of finding out what is happening: